Simple preprocessing#

 ax.set_axis_off()

-A very common issue is incorrect topology.
-LineString should end either at road intersections or in dead-ends.
-However, we often see geometry split randomly along the way. neatnet.remove_false_nodes
+A very common issue is over-saturated topology.
+A LineString should end either at street intersections or in dead-ends.
+However, we often see geometries split randomly along the way, introducing irrelevant nodal data that serves no purpose from a morphological standpoint. neatnet.remove_interstitial_nodes

 can fix that.